-Concentration prerequisites: Students who enter the English concentration must have earned the following courses:
+Concentration prerequisites: Students who enter the English concentration must have passed the following courses:

-ENGL 101, ENGL 102, a 200 level literature course - NOTE: Students without a 200 level literature may enroll in ENGL 301 for their first semester concurrently with a 200 level literature course.
-All other 300 and 400 level English courses require the completion of the 200 level literature.
+ENGL 101, ENGL 102, a 200-level literature course - NOTE: Students without a 200-level literature may enroll in ENGL 301 for their first semester concurrently with a 200-level literature course.
+All other 300- and 400-level English courses require the completion of the 200-level literature course.